I did a quick search for the term and did not find anything concrete, so I thought I might as well publicly document my thoughts.

 This post discusses the stateless microservice design pattern; it is meant as support material for other posts of mine that discuss microservices, mainly michael.gr - The Stateful Microservice.

 In another post (see michael.gr - So, what is a Microservice, anyway?)
-I discuss what a microservice really is, and I come to the conclusion that despite various attempts out there to define microservices using twenty-item-long lists of characteristics, a good working definition could be as simple as this:
+I examine what a microservice really is, and I come to the conclusion that from a purely technical standpoint, a working definition could be as simple as this:

 A microservice is a scalable and resilient module.